Not sure if Cookie Advantage is right for you?

 Potential Mitigations

-• It is critical to contact former franchisees, especially those whose units were reacquired, to understand the circumstances of their departure.
+- It is crucial to contact former franchisees, especially those who were reacquired, to understand the circumstances of their exit.

 Rapid System Growth